-Join Richard Harrington for an in-depth discussion in this video Developing a HDR image in Photomatix Pro, part of Shooting a High-Dynamic Range (HDR) Time-Lapse Video.
+Join Richard Harrington for an in-depth discussion in this video Developing a HDR image in Photomatix Pro, part of Time-Lapse Video: High-Dynamic Range (HDR).

 When it comes to HDR time-lapse, one of the first things you need to do is create the high-dynamic-range images.
 And, this generally involves using a dedicated software tool or a plug-in for your favorite image editor.
 There's a lot of choices out there.
 You could take a look at HDR Efex from the folks at Nik Software, which is now owned by Google.
 That's one that I often use a lot.
 Or, you could use the built-in toning inside of Photoshop, as well.
 One of my favorite tools, though, that I find myself using more and more is Photomatix Pro from HDRsoft.